urbanjost/M_matrix/README.md

 # M_matrix

-This module allows you to interact with a Fortran program using Matlab or Octave-like commands.
-This allows you to add code to your Fortran program that you can use to optionally inspect data during development and debugging and to create configuration and data files that resemble Fortran syntax.
+This module contains the laff(3f) procedure, which allows for interacting with a Fortran program using Matlab or Octave-like commands.
+It is also usable as a simple one-line language.
 It is a WIP (Work In Progress) but is already useful.

+  + You can pass intrinsic-type data between your program and the utility.
+  + blocks of commands may be passed to laff(3f).
+  + external files containing laff(3f) commands may be read.
+  + you can create a journal of the commands used and replay them.
+  + there is a built-in command history utility that lets you recall, edit, and save your command history.
+  + a built-in help utility describes the many matrix and math functions available.

+  - user-added routines to do work at this point

+All together, this allows laff(3f) to be used for self-describing configuration and data files, inspecting data in existing programs, transferring small amounts of data between programs or assisting in debugging and development, unit testing and macro-level timing.

 A stand-alone program is included that lets you use it as a calculator and to test and create input files as well.